csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - uses a novel class-supervised disentanglement algorithm
   - entities represented by the class capsule overlap
     - adds additional regularizer
+- [WILDCAT: Weakly Supervised Learning of Deep ConvNets for Image Classification, Pointwise Localization and Segmentation](https://openaccess.thecvf.com/content_cvpr_2017/html/Durand_WILDCAT_Weakly_Supervised_CVPR_2017_paper.html) (durand et al. 2017) - constrains architecture
+  - after extracting conv features, replace linear layers with special pooling layers, which helps with spatial localization
+    - each class gets a pooling map
+    - prediction for a class is based on top-k spatial regions for a class
+    - finally, can combine the predictions for each class

 ## misc models